 Traditionally the Tsonga are farmers.
 Their culture and economy focus on “pastoralism and mixed agriculture” with cassava as the main crop.
-Polygamy is prevalent in Tsonga culture.
-The ruling king holds absolute authority over his people.
+Polygamy is prevalent in Tsonga culture, and the ruling king holds absolute authority over his people.

-Swahili dealt mainly in African ivory, gold, and slaves, and Asian cloth and beads.
+Swahili dealt mainly in African ivory, gold, slaves, and Asian cloth and beads.

 They have a matrilineal society where women control the children and inheritances.
 Men move into women’s villages and homes.
 The Makonde are master carvers and sell their carvings throughout East Africa.

 Most Shona live in Zimbabwe, but some make their home in Mozambique’s Zambezi Valley, South Africa, Botswana, and Zambia.
 Over a thousand years ago, Shona ancestors built “great stone cities in Africa”.